groonga/groonga/doc/source/reference/api/plugin.rst

 .. c:function:: grn_obj grn_plugin_proc_get_var(grn_ctx *ctx, grn_user_data *user_data, const char *name, int name_size)

-   It gets a variable value from `grn_user_data` by specify the variable name.
+   It gets a variable value from `grn_user_data` by specifying the variable name.

    :param name: The variable name.
    :param name_size: The number of bytes of name.
 If `name_size` is negative, `name` must be NUL-terminated. `name_size` is computed by `strlen(name)` for the case.